ourcolour/GenDict/README_EN.md

 ### Prerequisites

 - Go 1.24+ or higher (required only for source code compilation)
-- Supported target database (MySQL, PostgreSQL, Oracle, or SQLite)
+- Supported target database (MySQL, PostgresSQL, Oracle, or SQLite)
 - Database connection permissions (recommended for use in test environments)

 ### Installation Methods